-The MyCoBiont project involves a series of workshops where participants learn about the lifecycle of fungi and the basics of their nutrition and reproduction.
-Throughout the series participants, together with skilled tutors, explore suitable substrates for mycelial growth and learn about the preparation and sterilization of vessels and microbial cultures suitable for fungi cultivation.
-They also co-create a mini cultivation chamber providing suitable conditions for mycelium growth, and craft their own moulds for mycelial plates.
-Mycelium is further explored as a commonly-used material for food, packaging and building material, and more.
+The initial workshop in the series was led by Rok Zalar and Bojana Rudovič Žvanut from Gobnjak, an initiative for urban mushrooming and Kersnikova’s partner organization.
+The workshop consisted of 7 parts and introduced participants to the lifecycle of fungi and the basics of their nutrition and reproduction.
+Together with the skilled tutors, participants explored suitable substrates for mycelial growth and learned about the preparation and sterilization of vessels and microbial cultures suitable for fungi cultivation.
+They also built a mini cultivation chamber, providing suitable conditions for mycelium growth, and crafted their own molds for mycelial bricks.
+Mycelium was further explored as a commonly-used material for food, packaging, and building material.

 The second workshop titled Radio Mycelium (July 2021) was led by the artist Martin Howse and focused on constructing a series of experimental situations examining a new wetware imaginary of fungal mycelium in relation to local, global, and universal electromagnetic signals.
 Participants built DIY radio receivers, tested the reception of signals, and further explored the connections between mycelium and deep space radio signals, noting simple parallels between the scaled formations of radio telescope arrays, and the arrayed forms of certain mushroom bodies.
 At the final gathering they were able to sonify resistance modification in an electrical circuit by fungi.